flaviocopes/grav-plugin-shoppingcart/README.md

 You can configure pretty much everything there.
 Add your own shipping methods too.

+# Visualizing orders

+Orders are saved in the `user/data/shoppingcart` folder.
+You can view them through the Data Manager plugin.

 # Future

 In the future there will most probably be a Pro version with more advanced features such as stock management, digital downloads, product variations, shipping cost calculation etc. Not yet started/planned anything related to that.